JavascriptLearner815/oss-enterprise/CODE_OF_CONDUCT.md

 - Trolling
 - Cussing
 - Anything you wouldn't show in a formal setting, like in front of your boss or teacher (NSFW)
+## Reporting
+Any unacceptable behavior should be reported as follows, and retaliation will result in both parties being punished in the ways shown in the proceeding subsection below.